life-itself/artearthtech.com/content/blog/2019-04-returning-to-mystery.md

 ## Here are a list of presenters:

-**Science:** Liam Kavanagh will discuss how science systematically fails to understand some aspects of experience, using perspectives from emotional cognitive science and non-western philosophy.
-Liam will draw on his experience in research and organising dialogues with scientists at Plum Village Buddhist Monastery.
+**Science:** Dr. Liam Kavanagh will discuss the trouble that science has with studying the inner life, and consequences for our culture..

-**Performance Art:** Sylvie Barbier is a performance artist and co-founder of Art / Earth / Tech.
-She will lead the ritual of releasing the dream of knowing everything.
+**Performance Art:** Performance Artist Sylvie Barbier will lead the ritual for releasing the dream of certainty and control.

-**Public Policy:** Jamie Bristow runs the Mindfulness initiative which helps to introduce capacities of heart and mind part of public policy in the UK and around governments.
+**Therapy:**  Giselle Genillard is founder of Somatic Experiencing International, and one of the world's most sought after instructors for this method, she will discss the relation between inner and outer awareness.

-**Science:** Nafees Hamid is a researcher at University College London and a writer for New York reviews of Books.
-He studies how the West’s secular worldview affects our understanding of radicals and their sacred values.
+**Science:** Nafees Hamid studies radicalisation, and will tell us his work shows him that the west needs to reexamine itself to find answers.

-**Design:** Poppy Rose and Mark McGlynn are architects and designers.
-Partners both in life and in aesthetic devotion to the Wabi-Sabi sensibility which they inject into buildings and interiors across the world.
-Wabi Sabi is a beauty of “asymmetry, roughness, and the ingenuous integrity of natural objects and processes.
+**Activism:** Skeena Rathor of Extinction Rebellions vision sensing team who will talk about the role that mystery plays in XR.

-**Art:** Sam Winston is an artist whose practice is concerned with language not only as a carrier of messages but also as a visual form in and of itself.
-Initially known for his typography and artist’s books he employs a variety of different approaches including drawing, performance and poetry.
-He is also active in conflict resolution.
+**Art:** Sam Winston is an artist will discuss how his artistic practice

 ## Why the return to mystery: